|

 - Includes four groups of monitoring tools (sar / sadc

-/ sadf, iostat / nfsiostat / cifsiostat, mpstat,
+/ sadf, iostat / tapestat / cifsiostat, mpstat,

 pidstat) for global system performance analysis.